dipseth/dataproc-mcp/docs/API_REFERENCE.md

 ## Authentication

+For detailed authentication setup and best practices, refer to the [Authentication Implementation Guide](AUTHENTICATION_IMPLEMENTATION_GUIDE.md).

 All tools support intelligent default parameters.
 When `projectId` and `region` are not provided, the server automatically uses configured defaults from `config/default-params.json`.

 ## Cluster Management Tools